-Jamie Oliver's Maison Publique, a Montreal restaurant pub which opened October 10, 2012, is the celebrity chef's first North American restaurant venture.
-Serving British tavern inspired fare, Montreal chef Derek Dammann, Oliver's business partner and once-upon-a-time sous chef and chef de cuisine at Fifteen Restaurant in London -the same restaurant where a favorite 2012 Montreal High Lights guest chef Nicolas Scheidt started his career- did go on the record regarding one dish.
-Fish and chips won't be on the menu.
+Jamie Oliver's Maison Publique, a Montreal restaurant pub that opened October 10, 2012, is the celebrity chef's first North American restaurant venture.
+Serving British tavern inspired fare, the restaurant is headed by chef Derek Dammann, who is Oliver's business partner and once-upon-a-time sous chef and chef de cuisine at the restaurant Fifteen in London.
+That London restaurant is the same one where a favorite 2012 Montreal High Lights guest chef Nicolas Scheidt started his career.
+Chef Dammann did go on the record regarding one dish.

 The Name, The Chef

 Jamie Oliver might have an international spotlight following him wherever the celebrity British chef goes, but Dammann is in full control of the menu and the cooking, proposing British pub fare to match the restaurant's down-to-earth pubby theme, evident in its name alone.

 Maison Publique is French for "public house," or simply "pub," aka those ubiquitous community centerpieces/homes away from home across the pond in the United Kingdom and in various Commonwealth nations.
 Not one to be overshadowed by Oliver, Dammann is also a star in the minds of local foodies, having helmed the kitchen at the once-upon-a-time hot spot that was DNA, an Old Montreal favorite that closed down in June 2012, to the surprise of many a fan.